Skip to content

 Location

 Dubhe is very easy to find because it is part of the Big Dipper.
-It is the westernmost star in the asterism, marking the lip of the Big Dipper’s bowl.
+It marks the northwestern corner of the asterism.
+The star pattern appears in the northern part of the sky from most inhabited locations.

-Going in the opposite direction, the spiral galaxy Messier 106 in the constellation Canes Venatici can be located by extending a line from Dubhe though Phecda, while a line from Dubhe through Megrez leads directly to the famous Whirlpool Galaxy (Messier 51), also located in Canes Venatici.
+Going in the opposite direction, the spiral galaxy Messier 106 in the constellation Canes Venatici can be located by drawing a line from Dubhe though Phecda.
+A line drawn from Dubhe through Megrez leads directly to the famous Whirlpool Galaxy (Messier 51), also located in Canes Venatici.

-Dubhe and other stars of the Big Dipper are circumpolar, i.e. they never set, to most northern observers and can be seen at any time of year.
-The Big Dipper is particularly prominent in the northern hemisphere in the months of spring, when it dominates the evening sky.
+Dubhe and other stars of the Big Dipper are circumpolar, i.e. they never set, for most northern observers and can be seen at any time of the year.
+In the northern hemisphere, the Big Dipper is particularly prominent in the months of spring, when it dominates the evening sky.

 Constellation

 Dubhe is located in the constellation Ursa Major, the Great Bear.
 Best known for the Big Dipper asterism, Ursa Major is the largest northern constellation and the third largest of all 88 constellations, after Hydra and Virgo.
-It contains a great number of interesting deep sky objects.
-In addition to M81 and M82, it is home to the planetary nebula Messier 97, also known as the Owl Nebula, the famous Pinwheel Galaxy (Messier 101), and the barred spiral galaxies Messier 108 and Messier 109.
+It occupies an area of 1,280 square degrees.

 Ursa Major constellation,ursa major,ursa major stars,ursa major star map